ARM-software/vscode-cmsis-csolution/README.md

 Explore the autocomplete feature available to edit the `csolution.yaml` and `cproject.yaml`.
 Check the [csolution: CMSIS Project Manager](https://github.com/Open-CMSIS-Pack/devtools/blob/main/tools/projmgr/docs/Manual/Overview.md#project-examples) documentation for project examples.

-Add CMSIS components with the **Manage Software Components** view.
+Add CMSIS components with the **Software Components** view.
 When you add components the `cproject.yaml` file is updated.
 <a name="manage-a-csolution-project-and-its-software-components"></a>
 ## ➤ Manage a csolution project and its software components

-The **Manage Software Components** view shows all the software components selected in the active project of a CMSIS solution.
+The **Software Components** view shows all the software components selected in the active project of a CMSIS solution.
 From this view you can see all the component details (called attributes in the [Open-CMSIS-Pack documentation](https://open-cmsis-pack.github.io/Open-CMSIS-Pack-Spec/main/html/cp_PackTutorial.html#cp_SWComponents)).
 You can also:
 - Modify the software components to include in the project and manage the dependencies between components for each build target  you have defined in your solution.
 - Build the solution using different combinations of pack and component versions, and different versions of a toolchain.

-### ➤ Open the Manage Software Components view
+### ➤ Open the Software Components view

 1. In Visual Studio Code, open the solution you want to work on.